CosmosContracts/incident-response/5-April-22/genesis.md

 Then you just have to make a diff between genesis.json and your original genesis.json file

+The only one difference expected that will exist is the modification of the last proposal and the consistency of the data for the devil contract

 ## Check sorted shasum

 ```sh